hazelcast/hazelcast-cpp-client/README.md

                 }
 ```

 In a transaction, operations will not be executed immediately.
-Their changes will be local to the `TransactionContext` until committed.
+Their changes will be local to the `transaction_context` until committed.
 However, they will ensure the changes via locks.

 For the above example, when `map.put` is executed, no data will be put in the map but the key will be locked against changes.
 While committing, operations will be executed, the value will be put to the map and the key will be unlocked.